chochain/eJsv32/README.md

 My goal is to make the learning journey of building eJ32 as an example of designing and implementing an FPGA CPU regardless whether Java will be the prevailing ISA or not.

 ### Status
-Currently, eJ32 has not been synthesized on the targeted ICE40 for the lack of knowledge of my part.
-For a nice fully functional Forth CPU, *J1a*, check [here](https://https://www.excamera.com/sphinx/article-j1a-swapforth.html).
-Anyway, here're what I've done for eJ32 so far.
+Currently, though eJ32 has been successfully simulated with Dr. Ting's test cases but yet synthesized on the targeted ICE40.
+It will take sometime to realize for lack of hardware design knowledge on my part.
+For example, how to place & route or even how to use EBR....
+If interested in a fully functional Forth CPU, *J1a*, is a great one.
+Check [here](https://https://www.excamera.com/sphinx/article-j1a-swapforth.html).
+Anyway, for a kick, here're what I've done for eJ32 so far.

 ### Adaptations of eJsv32k
 * keep Dr. Ting's original code in ~/orig/eJsv32k